 East London-based photographer Dougie Wallace grew up in Glasgow hence his moniker, Glasweegee.
 Internationally recognised for his long-term social documentary projects and a distinct direct style of expressive street photography.
 His books Stags, Hens and Bunnies, A Blackpool Story (Dewi Lewis Media, 2014) and Shoreditch Wild Life (Hoxton Mini Press, 2014) generated critical acclaim and a viral buzz.
 His book, Road Wallah (Dewi Lewis publishing), which offers a unique insight into the world of Bombay cab drivers was published in February 2016 and has been exhibited at numerous photo festivals and gallery shows.
-His latest series Harrodsburg is due to be published in January 2017 (Dewi Lewis publishing).
+His latest series Harrodsburg was published in January 2017 (Dewi Lewis publishing).
 Harrodsburg has already had two major exhibitions as well as featuring in numerous national and international publications.
+Well Heeled will be published as a book in 2017.

 Dougie is fully represented worldwide by INSTITUTE Artist & Management Company.
 Road Wallah was short-listed for the 2015 European Book Publisher’s Award.